-As the rigors of PA education are challenging, students are not permitted to work while in the PA Program.
 On campus attendance is expected for all lectures, classes, and academic-related activities, unless directed otherwise by the upper administration for reasons of student health, such as a pandemic.
 The individual faculty members will make their own policy about attendance in their syllabus.
+In the case that there is a difference of opinion between the student and a faculty member of record for a course, the PA Program director is the final arbiter in determining if an absence is excused or unexcused.
 It is required that students observe the following policy:

-1. Absences

-- All unanticipated absences due to illness, accident, or other unexpected events must be reported to the program and clinical site, if applicable, at the time the unanticipated absence occurs.
+- 1. Absences - All unanticipated absences due to illness, accident, or other unexpected events must be reported to the program and clinical site, if applicable, at the time the unanticipated absence occurs.
 A phone call or an email to the department will serve as acceptable notification formats.
 If ill, and absent for three or more days, a note from a medical provider is expected to be submitted to the Assistant Dean of Student Affairs when returning to the program or rotation site. - Absences requested for physician/dentist appointments for student or dependents will be considered only if requested in advance of the appointment.
 Due to the intense nature of the curriculum, students are strongly encouraged to schedule appointments for evening and Saturday hours to avoid class conflicts. - All anticipated absences for any reason, including religious holidays, regardless of length, must have the prior approval by the faculty.
 All requests for anticipated absences must be submitted in writing to the instructor and Assistant Dean of Student Affairs at least two weeks prior to the proposed absence.
 Requests will be considered on an individual basis and written notification of approval or disapproval will be provided to the student within one week of receipt of request.
-Missing didactic or clinic time will result in an unexcused absence(s). - Students in clinical education are responsible for notifying both their preceptors, and the PA department, regarding all absences whether anticipated or unanticipated.
+Missing didactic or clinic time will result in an unexcused absence(s).

+- Students in clinical education are responsible for notifying both their preceptors, and the PA department, regarding all absences whether anticipated or unanticipated.
 Prolonged absences require notification each day to preceptors and the program.
 All time missed on a rotation due to an anticipated or unanticipated absence must be made up.
-Any medical absence requires a note from a medical provider and is expected to be submitted to PA Clinical Rotation (for second years) and to the Assistant Dean of Student Affairs when returning to the rotation site.

-- When an absence is the result of a sudden unavoidable circumstance, the Assistant Dean of Student Affairs and the PA program should be notified as soon as possible and be provided with documentation explaining the absence. - Clinical rotation education/preceptorship absences and tardiness will be made up at the convenience of the preceptor or the program. - Three or more excused or unexcused absences from a clinical rotation education will result in repeating the entire rotation.
+Any medical absence requires a note from a medical provider and is expected to be submitted to PA Clinical Rotation (for second years) and to the Assistant Dean of Student Affairs when returning to the rotation site. - When an absence is the result of a sudden unavoidable circumstance, the Assistant Dean of Student Affairs and the PA program should be notified as soon as possible and be provided with documentation explaining the absence. - Clinical rotation education/preceptorship absences and tardiness will be made up at the convenience of the preceptor or the program. - Three or more excused or unexcused absences from a clinical rotation education will result in repeating the entire rotation.
 Special circumstances will be considered by the clinical education coordinator or the PA Department Chair.